National Merit Scholarship 2021: Everything You Need to Know

 The National Merit Scholarship was established in 1955.
 NMSC, the body that organizes this scholarship is a privately financed not-for-profit organization that operates without any assistance from the US government.

 The competition is open to all USA high school students who meet the participation requirements.
-The Scholarship winners are chosen on the basis of their abilities, skills, and accomplishments.
+The Scholarship winners are chosen based on their abilities, skills, and accomplishments.

 National merit scholarship Requirements